PaulENorman/ptapplot/README.md

 ptap-needle-plot demo_data/drivAer_needleplot/needleplot_config.json
 ```

 Needle plots show individual bars instead of a connected line.
 Positive $C_p$ (pressure) points inward toward the body, negative $C_p$ (suction) points outward.
 Multiple series are offset perpendicular to the normal for clarity.
+Note that the needles are more or less normal to the adjacent normal y-axes, not the exact surface at that point (although these are close).